RCODI/rcodi-blog/content/get-involved/index.md

 See what we have open to conduct research with the Center

-If you want to apply as a visiting scholar or fellow to be part of our research areas and contribute of cutting-edge knowledge, please, send us an email here: [opendigital@purdue.edu](mailto:opendigital@purdue.edu)
+If you want to apply as a visiting scholar or fellow to be part of our research areas and contribute of cutting-edge knowledge, please, send us an email [here](mailto:eea8c1ab.groups.purdue.edu@amer.teams.ms)

 ---
 ### Partners